appsody/website/content/docs/getting-started/installation.md

 You can install Appsody on your system in a few easy steps by using our binary packages, which are available for macOS&reg;, Ubuntu, Red Hat Enterprise Linux (RHEL), and Windows&reg;.

+## Requirements
+- A working Internet connection
-Because Appsody depends on Docker, ensure that you have [Docker](https://docs.docker.com/get-started/) installed and the Docker daemon running on your system.
+- Appsody depends on Docker so ensure that you have [Docker](https://docs.docker.com/get-started/) installed and the Docker daemon running on your system.

 ## Installing on macOS